scanback/docs/index.md

 Find my academic papers and doctoral dissertation.
 They cover diseconomies of scale / bureaucratic limits of firm size, the theory of why management consultants exist, global market analysis method, new perspectives on what strategy is, and more.

 ### [Public Presentations](presentations/index.md)
-Here you find various PowerPoint presentations that aren't client confidential.
+Here you find various PowerPoint presentations that are not client confidential.

 ### [Quick Reads](quick-reads/index.md)
 I'm the main contributor to Tellusant Quick Reads.
 Find all of them here.